 Generally, most 13,500 BTU RV air conditioners will require at least 3,500 starting watts, and 15,000 BTU RV air conditioners will need upwards of 4,000 starting watts.

 When camping off-grid, there’s no access to shore power.
-Air conditioners draw too much power for your batteries, forcing you to use a generator.
+Air conditioners draw too much power for your batteries, forcing you to use a portable RV generator.
 Unfortunately, generator sizing can be tricky.
 Due to space, weight, and fuel concerns, you’ll usually want to use a generator that is as small as possible.

 Learn more in this generator sizing guide.